-- Applicants should be registered as a general nurse with at least one year's postregistration experience.
-Preference will be given to candidates with previous Renal nursing experience. - Applicants must be currently employed in a Renal unit, in which dialysis facilities are available.
+- Preference will be given to candidates with previous Renal nursing experience. - Applicants must be currently employed in a Renal unit, in which dialysis facilities are available.
 Applicants who do not meet this requirement will be required to complete additional clinical placements, as indicated by the Programme Director.